 This is an attempt to showcase the capability of KITURA + IOS + SWIFT as a modularized approach for Rapid Prototyping.
 We could also think about a use case where clustering these idle devices can be used for CPU intensive backend computation .
 I have focused more on the approach above and not on the details of the code.
 For the developer’s reference, the source code is available in my GIT repository (given below the links).
-I encourage you to create Bluemix account, try out and learn Kitura Swift.
+I encourage you to create an IBM Cloud account, try out and learn Kitura Swift.

 Sincere thanks to all my mentors and managers for their support and motivation.

 Get the code

 Four different individual applications were developed and checked in to different repositories on GitHub for you to reference.
 You will need to add the credentials and Swift package build.